All Episodes

 I just wanted to say something about the GM bailout.

-The uh basically what's going on is they're they're taking the handcuff off of GM, because GM got busted, and they're putting the handcuff on the American people.
+Basically, what's going on is they're taking the handcuffs off of GM because GM got busted, and they're putting the handcuffs on the American people, and they are charging us to pay for their debt.

-That is the that's the logic of the bailout Bible.
+That's the logic of the bailout Bible.

 That is exactly what happens.

-It is taking the accountability that properly should fall on the shoulders of big corporations, bad debtors, bad creditors, companies that have had a tough time in the marketplace, taking that, taking the oui away from them, taking the pain away from them, and wrapping it around innocent taxpayers, and it is it it is antithetical to not just to what conservatism teaches, but to what America should be about.
+It is taking the accountability that properly should fall on the shoulders of big corporations, bad debtors, bad creditors, companies that have had a tough time in the marketplace, Taking the owie away from them, taking the pain away from them and wrapping it around innocent taxpayers.

 Well, it depends.

-Yeah, that's gonna be a no.
+Yeah, that's going to be a no.

 People don't like this.

-And the answer is it doesn't.
+And the answer is, it doesn't.

 It never ends.